josephlavin/local-eventing/README.md

 # Local Eventing

 A simple php trait that allows for execution of local methods in an eventing like fashion.
-Add mehods to a class using this trait following a naming convention and they will be executed when the local event is fired.
+Add methods to a class using this trait following a naming convention and they will be executed when the local event is fired.

 ```php
 use josephlavin\localEventing\LocalEventing;